 Her time at Montclair State College wasn’t just in theater and literature, though.
 Gioseffi had to put herself through school, and worked every job from babysitter to cashier to restaurant hostess at the local Howard Johnson to do it!
 As the daughter of an Italian immigrant who’d put himself through college to earn a Phi Beta Kappa, education and hard work were extremely important to Gioseffi.
 Success was her only option, one into which she poured all her energy and determination.

 Today, Daniela’s hard work continues to pay off.
 She has published fourteen books, one of which, Women at War: International Writings from Antiquity to the Present, won the American Book Award in 1990.
 Since graduating from Montclair State, she has acted, taught creative writing, and presented her work at venues around the world.
 Her current interest is editing www.Eco-Poetry.org, a genre of literary website dealing with humankind’s relationship with, and responsibility to, Earth and the fact of climate crisis.
 She hopes to visit Montclair State University soon to share her work with its current students.
-Daniela has also joined her 50th reunion committee and will deliver a poem in tribute to the Class of 1963 at the reunion luncheon on May 24th, 2013.
+Daniela joined her 50th reunion committee and delivered a poem in tribute to the Class of 1963 at the reunion luncheon in May 2013.